 Perspectives: Compliance Advisor

-By Lynn Bergeson, regulatory editor.
-She is a founding shareholder of Bergeson & Campbell, P.C., a Washington, D.C.-based law firm concentrating on chemical industry issues.
+Lynn is managing director of Bergeson & Campbell, P.C., a Washington, D.C.-based law firm that concentrates on chemical industry issues.
 The views expressed herein are solely those of the author.
+This column is not intended to provide, nor should be construed as, legal advice.

 More from this perspective...